Texas Rangers at Seattle Mariners Series Preview - News Break

 Texas Rangers at Seattle Mariners Series Preview

 The Rangers are in Seattle for the first time this season, and once again they have a four game series.
 Kolby Allard will make his first start of the 2021 season after being in the bullpen all season.
 The Rangers have recently run into a few of injuries to their starting rotation, it’s likely to be a spot start but nothing has been officially determined yet.
 Allard has made four appearances against Seattle in his career, three starts and one three-inning relief outing earlier this season.
-His two starts in 2020 were not great, He pitched a total 4.www.chatsports.com
+His two starts in 2020 were not great, He pitched a total 4.1 innings and gave up 12 runs on 10 hits and and six walks.www.lonestarball.com